 Heat stroke in the horse is a serious, life-threatening illness, which needs emergency veterinary attention.
-It is caused when the horse’s temperature exceeds the threshold where the body cannot cool itself back down again without help.
+It is caused when the horse’s temperature can't be controlled by it's own body and the horse needs help.

 - High temperature- normal for a horse is between 37-38.2⁰C Temperatures above this can indicate heat stroke.
 Temperatures above 40⁰C indicate the horse is very sick and requires urgent veterinary attention

 - Quiet horse.
 A horse with heat stroke will become quiet and seem to not respond to you

 - Wobbly or weak looking horse - commonest sign

 - Sweaty or dried sweat on the coat.

 - Decreased faecal production, dry nuggets of poo

 - Decreased urine production- any urine may be darker in colour and a smaller volume

 Heat Stroke can occur for a number of reasons- most commonly it will occur after exercising in high temperatures.
 This can be worsened by being unfit or not acclimatised to heat.

 - High humidity increases the risk of heat stroke, as the normal cooling mechanism of sweating will not effectively reduce body temperature as water will not evaporate as readily.